Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 I’ve got a pretty eclectic taste: 80’s Alternative, Goth, Metal to The Smiths, NIN, The Ramones, Bauhaus, Portishead, [Attrition UK](https://attritionuk.bandcamp.com/) to name but a few.
 I've played bass guitar in various bands when I was younger and still enjoy playing now and again, either on my own, or jamming with friends.

 This year, I've decided to spend more time seeing live bands with some of my mates, as I was really enjoy it, my good friend Danny has recently started a blog about his gigging exploits [here](https://www.gig-antics.live).
-He also asked me to write a wee paragraph about some of my gig antics from back in the day, you can read all about it [here](https://www.gig-antics.live/post/introducing-peni-goth-bill), it includes a photo of a much younger me, playing bass guitar  and having a cigarette (thankfully I don’t smoke now).
+He also asked me to write a wee paragraph about some of my gig antics from back in the day, you can read all about it [here](https://www.gig-antics.live/post/introducing-peni-goth-bill) includes is a photo of a much younger me, playing bass guitar  and having a cigarette (thankfully I don’t smoke now).

 My current favourites band at the moment are [Amyl and the Sniffers](https://www.amylandthesniffers.com/), feel free to check them out on Youtube if you have the time.